The range of writing-related reference tools available online continues to grow. Here are some of the most helpful:

 - The Hypertext Merriam-Webster Dictionary provides a somewhat more efficient (though less interesting) way of looking up words and then navigating around synonyms and alternatives.

-- The Chicago Manual of Style, 16th edition, is now available in full online to all U of T students and faculty with a valid UTORid.
+- The Chicago Manual of Style, 16th edition, is now available in full online to all U of T students and faculty, as long as you are logged in with your UTORid and password.
 This authoritative reference work will tell you everything you want to know about the Notes/Bibliography documentation format, and also set out (and explain, as far as possible) the rules for capitalization, punctuation, and short forms, as well as show you just how to set up the pages of your essay or dissertation.

 - You can get an edition of Roget’s Thesaurus online.
 It will give you lists of related words.
 (But don’t expect it to tell you which is the best word for your specific purposes.
 You will still have to judge what’s suitable—maybe by going back to a dictionary.)
 For a more up-to-date alternative to Roget, try Power Thesaurus.